 This is the time of year you’ll probably have to start wearing warmer clothes for real.
 It’s still not freezing yet, but more of a refreshing break to what is quite a long period of humidity.
 Average temperatures across the country are not usually above 20°C.

 Snows start to fall in mountainous areas, while surfers in Okinawa have started wearing wetsuits.
-Sapporo, too, might see its first snows of the year.
+Sapporo, too, might see its first snow of the year.

 But yes, November is the prime time for spotting the kōyō.
 There are many beautiful spots around the country that are ablaze with fall colors.
 It can be pretty busy with domestic and international tourists seeking out the best spots.